-Hotel Condado — This central hotel is another fantastic option for your 2, 3 or 4 days in Barcelona.
-Situated in a prime location for sightseeing, they have numerous spacious and comfortable rooms available and also include breakfast in the nightly rate.
-Click here to see their latest prices
+Hotel Condado – This central hotel is another fantastic option for your time in Barcelona.
+Situated in a prime location for sightseeing, they have numerous spacious and comfortable rooms available and also includes breakfast in the nightly rate.

 Not quite what you’re looking for?
 Click here to browse more Barcelona hotels!